Top Medical Journals

 Reference librarians are here to help you - so please contact us with any questions!

-If you're off-campus and want access to full-text, you can either go to the resource via the library website or use the hand PASSKEY tool.
-Using either method, you will be prompted to log in with your netID and password to gain access to our licensed resources.
+If you're off-campus and want access to full-text, you can either go to the resource via the library website or use the PASSKEY tool.
+Using either method, you will be prompted to log in with your netID and password to gain access to Cornell's licensed resources.

 Most databases allow the use of AND, OR and NOT to broaden or narrow and search.